Freetrade: Operations

-Freetrade offers a trading app available on Android and iOS, open to users in the United Kingdom.
-The platform allows users to trade equities and ETFs listed in the UK and the United States.
-For US securities, users can hold and trade fractional shares.
-Portfolios can be held in tax-free ISA or SIPP (personal pension) accounts for a fixed monthly fee.
+Freetrade offers a trading app for Android and iOS users in the United Kingdom.
+The platform allows users to trade equities and ETFs listed in the UK and the United States, with support for fractional share trading in US securities.
+Portfolios can be held in tax-advantaged ISA or SIPP accounts; these account types were initially available only with a paid subscription, but in 2025–26 Freetrade removed the monthly fees, making both ISAs and SIPPs available on the free tier.
 In October 2020, Freetrade introduced its premium service, Freetrade Plus, which expanded the list of available securities and order types.
-The platform's backend operates on a serverless computing model hosted by Google Cloud Platform.
+The platform's backend uses a serverless computing model hosted by Google Cloud Platform.

-Freetrade primarily generates revenue through monthly subscription fees for Individual Savings Accounts (ISA), Self-Invested Personal Pension plans (SIPP), and its premium subscription service, Freetrade Plus.
-Although general investment accounts have no direct trading commissions, users are charged currency exchange spreads when trading non-UK securities, such as US stocks.
-This subscription-based model, combined with indirect costs like foreign exchange fees, has prompted criticism that the company's advertising as a "zero-fee" platform may not accurately reflect users' actual investment costs.
+By late 2025, Freetrade's platform included equities, ETFs and investment trusts, as well as hundreds of mutual funds and UK government bonds such as gilts and Treasury bills.
+The company primarily earns revenue from foreign exchange fees on non-GBP trades, interest on cash balances, and optional subscription features, rather than per-trade commissions.
+Although Freetrade does not charge a dealing commission, foreign exchange fees apply to non-GBP trades.
+In 2025–2026, Freetrade removed subscription fees for ISA and SIPP accounts and made mutual funds and gilts available on its free tier.